 First approved: April 2018

-This policy defines the Practice Assessment of Competence at Entry (PACE) approved as the practice-based registration requirement for pharmacists.
+This policy defines the Practice Assessment of Competence at Entry (PACE) approved as the practice-based registration requirement.

 All PACE candidates must complete the Orientation and Assessment phases.
 The outcome of the initial assessment will determine if they must continue in the PACE process.

 The orientation is one week (35 hours) for all candidates.
 During this phase, the candidate has an orientation to PACE and the practice site, and time to observe the workflow and processes to familiarize themselves with these before engaging in a practice assessment.
 No pharmacy practice training is provided.
 This week of orientation may not be extended to ensure that all candidates have the same exposure to their PACE practice site.